 The notion of combination therapy is not new in the battle against cancer.
 However, the integration of Crizotinib into this regimen represents a significant advancement, especially for those with advanced NSCLC.
 The drug targets the anaplastic lymphoma kinase (ALK) and ROS1 genes, both of which can play a role in the development and progression of cancer.

 Another advantage of incorporating Crizotinib into combination therapy is the move towards personalized care.
-By understanding the genetic makeup of a patient's tumor, clinicians can tailor treatments that are more effective, with potentially fewer side effects.
+By understanding the genetic makeup of a patient's tumour, clinicians can tailor more e, with potentially fewer side effects.
 This precision medicine approach ensures that treatments like Crizotinib are used in the most efficient way possible, offering hope to patients for whom traditional therapies alone might not be viable.

 Examples of beneficial foods include spinach, berries, and nuts, all known for their nutrient-packed profiles.
 Maintaining a healthy diet can also help manage side effects associated with cancer treatments, ensuring that patients remain as strong and resilient as possible throughout their journey.